-Ad hoc analysis in contrast to reporting takes more of a pull approach to the use of your data and can occur anytime there’s a question that comes up because an end user reviewed and is questioning a result on a report or an assessment is needed to answer a ‘What If’ or 'Why' question posed by management or team member.
+Ad hoc analysis in contrast to reporting is not planned and the need to analyze data can occur anytime there’s a new and important question that comes up.
+An end user might question a result on a report, or an assessment is needed to answer a ‘What If’ or 'Why' question posed by management or team member.
 Here are a few examples where ad hoc analysis is needed:

 - How is that price increase or LTO affecting sales?
 Are we selling more, less?
 Are we making more money or less?
 What other consequences (cannibalization) have the price increase/LTO caused, if any?

 - What's our turnover rate?
 Where is it the highest, lowest - Why?
 What, if anything can be done about it?